 Anxiety is an emotion characterized by feelings of tension, worried thoughts and physical changes like increased blood pressure.
 People with anxiety disorders usually have recurring intrusive thoughts or concerns.
 They may avoid certain situations out of worry.
 They may also have physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.

 Depression is a serious medical illness that negatively affects how you feel, the way you think and how you act.
 Depression causes prolonged feelings of sadness and/or a loss of interest in activities once enjoyed.
 It can lead to a variety of emotional and physical problems.

 Panic Attack Counseling

-The core symptom of panic disorder is recurrent panic attacks, an overwhelming combination of physical and psychological distress.
-Panic attacks may be expected, such as a response to a feared object, or unexpected, apparently occurring for no reason.
+The core symptom of panic disorder is recurring panic attacks and an overwhelming combination of physical and psychological distress.
+Panic attacks can be so severe that they may be mistaken as heart attacks and can produce strong nausea and chest pain.

 People with PTSD continue to have intense, disturbing thoughts and feelings related to their experience that last long after the traumatic event has ended.
-They may relive the event through flashbacks or nightmares.
-People with PTSD may have strong negative reactions to something as ordinary as a loud noise or an accidental touch.
+Those suffering from PTSD may relive the event through flashbacks or nightmares.
+Many people with PTSD may exhibit strong negative reactions to loud noises are accidental touch.